KiiWiiWii/Obsidian/CompSci/CS312/Class Info.md

 Fully coursework based across 2 individual assessments.

-Lecc
+Lectures are useless basically and we need to do shit at home too is what hes saying.

 # Cara example

 Cara likes taking pictures of wild animals and sculpting.
 She's moving to Glasgow (based) and she wants to open an art gallery (gl).
 She wants to promote her sculptures and pics online.

-That's it nothing else was said so what was the point.
+That's it nothing else was said so what was the point?